Wizdom Powell, PhD

-My research focuses primarily on investigating psychosocial determinants of African American men’s mental and physical health across the life-course.
-More specifically, my research investigates the contribution of gender (e.g., social constructions of masculinity), intergenerational transmission, socioeconomic status, socioenvironmental processes (e.g., racial discrimination), health-related attitudes (e.g., medical mistrust) and behavior to African American men’s mental and physical health status.
+Dr. Powell's research focuses primarily on investigating psychosocial determinants of African American men's mental and physical health across the life-course.
+More specifically, her research investigates the contribution of gender (e.g., social constructions of masculinity), intergenerational transmission, socioeconomic status, socioenvironmental processes (e.g., racial discrimination), health-related attitudes (e.g., medical mistrust) and behavior to African American men's mental and physical health status.

 The Role of Racial Identity and Implicit Racial Bias in Self-Reported Racial Discrimination: Implications for Depression Among African American Men.
 Chae DH, Powell, W., Smith-Bynum M.A., Nuru-Jeter A.M., Seaton E.K., Forman T., Turpin R., Sellers R. Journal of Black Psychology, in press.

 Buried hatchets, marked locations: Forgiveness, everyday racial discrimination, and African-American men’s depressive symptomatology.
 Powell, W., Banks, K.H., Mattis, J.S.
 American Journal of Orthopsychiatry, in press.